 Color is a key aspect of cinematic expression, whether it be to represent a certain emotion and its intensity, to make your main actress stand out or to highlight certain details for a stronger emotional impact. nhttps://www.youtube.com/watch?v=-S7UInq8cRQ

 Representing concepts and characters with color

-Secondly, color can be used to represent a certain character, like in Vertigo (Hitchcock, 1958) where Scottie’s mysterious love interest, Madeleine, is represented by the color green.
+Vertigo (1958) Secondly, color can be used to represent a certain character, like in Vertigo (Hitchcock, 1958) where Scottie’s mysterious love interest, Madeleine, is represented by the color green.
 Leading up to the movie’s climax the color becomes more pervasive and signifies Scottie’s obsession with Madeleine growing stronger.
 In the movie Blue is The Warmest Colour (Kechiche, 2013) it is quite the opposite.
-Although the color blue is featured everywhere throughout the story, it starts off as intense and grows progressively more pale as the love between the characters fade.
+Although the color blue is featured everywhere throughout the story, it starts off as intense and grows progressively paler as the love between the characters fades.

 The orange and teal color scheme

 Colors can also be used to make certain features stand out.
 Maybe you have already noticed that most movies utilize the famous orange and teal color schemes.
 Why?
 For one it makes the actor stand out.
 If you have locked down the gorgeous Scarlett Johansson for your film, you would want to be sure her face is the thing people notice, right?

 Most skin tones in films fall within the orange shade on the color wheel, and upon closer examination, you can see that blue is placed opposite orange.
 The two opposing colors are said to complement each other, resulting in the orange hue becoming more noticeable to your eye.
 While a color such as red holds different meanings depending on your cultural standpoint, orange and teal do not — making them a better hit all across the globe.